JayChenFE/jaychenfe.github.io/source/_posts/[译]Distributed systems for fun and profit_01引言&基本概念.md

 - [Fallacies of Distributed Computing](http://en.wikipedia.org/wiki/Fallacies_of_Distributed_Computing)
 - [Notes on Distributed Systems for Young Bloods](http://www.somethingsimilar.com/2013/01/14/notes-on-distributed-systems-for-young-bloods/) - Hodges, 2013

 # 二.
-Up and down the level of abstraction<br>一系列的抽象来描述系统的特征
+Up and down the level of abstraction 抽象描述系统的特征

 In this chapter, we'll travel up and down the level of abstraction, look at some impossibility results (CAP and FLP), and then travel back down for the sake of performance.